Process Reference

 Alias for a Process Reference

-- an alias to use to refer to a process in this flow.- This can be different from the
+alias- an alias to use to refer to a process in this flow.- This can be different from the

-defined by the process itself - This can be used to create two or more instances of a process in a flow, and the ability to refer to them separately and distinguish them in connections.
+namedefined by the process itself - This can be used to create two or more instances of a process in a flow, and the ability to refer to them separately and distinguish them in connections.

 - This can be different from the

-For example, here the process called add
+For example, here the process called add is aliased as sumand then can be referred to using sumin

 connections.